blueorionn/crypticworld/README.md

 ![CrypticWorld Logo](https://crypticworld.functionbasket.com/img/crypticworld-site-img.png)

-Crypticworld is a lightweight web application built using Flask that allows users to hash any given text using a wide variety of hashing algorithms.
-This app is designed to support multiple encoding formats.
+Crypticworld is a lightweight web application built using Nextjs that allows users to hash any given text using a wide variety of hashing algorithms.

 ## Requirements